nritholtz/artichoke/README.md

 ### Evaluating and Manipulating the returned Message object

     # You can now do evaluations on the email, such as reading the body
-    email.body.should have_content "I am forever in your debt master..."
+    email.message_content.should have_content "I am forever in your debt master..."

     #   You can also evaluate attachments by calling email.attachments
     #   or return the first attachment's filename by using